jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ^(Source: [Official UDE Blog Post](https://www.upperdeckblog.com/2020/06/vs-system-2pcg-rules-changes-and-clarifications-june-2020/))

+# Loyalty plot twists
+Some plot twists have a stipulation r

 # Lumbering
 As this character attacks, the defending player chooses who the defender is.
 (It must be a character that it could attack.)